canonical/real-time-ubuntu-docs/docs/how-to/index.rst

    Create a real-time Ubuntu Core image <uc-image-creation>

-For tuning an existing Ubuntu Core system, refer to :doc:`modify-kernel-boot-parameters`.
+For tuning an existing Ubuntu Core system, refer to :ref:`ubuntu-core-kernel-cmdline`.

 ..
 LINKS